-- 13.332 Wallington is a small village to the east of Baldock.
+- 13.345 Wallington is a small village to the east of Baldock.
 It shares a parish council with neighbouring Rushden, but remains a separate parish.
 The village has a village hall and church, but little else by way of facilities.
-The parish also includes the surrounding countryside. - 13.333 At the 2011 census the population of the parish of Wallington was 150 and there were 60 dwellings in the parish.
+The parish also includes the surrounding countryside. - 13.346 At the 2011 census the population of the parish of Wallington was 150 and there were 60 dwellings in the parish.

-13.334 Wallington is classed as a Category B village, where infilling development that does not extend the built core of the village will be allowed.
+13.347 Wallington is classed as a Category B village, where infilling development that does not extend the built core of the village will be allowed.
 Most of the parish is classed as Rural Area beyond the Green Belt, except a small area on the western edge of the parish which is Green Belt.

-13.335 The Wallington conservation area covers most of the village.
+13.348 The Wallington Conservation Area covers most of the village.

-13.336 There are no sites allocated for residential development in Wallington.
-One new home has been built since 2011.
+13.349 There are no sites allocated for residential development in Wallington.
+Two new homes have been built or granted planning permission since 2011.